Swanley: Hospitals

-is on the site of Kettlewell's chapel and Parkwood still exists in its entirety in Beechenlea Lane as Parkwood Hall School (a residential and day school).
+is on the site of Kettlewell's chapel; and Parkwood still exists in its entirety in Beechenlea Lane as Parkwood Hall School (a residential and day school).

+Civil parish

 The civil parish of Swanley was created in 1955 from neighbouring parishes of Farningham and Sutton at Hone reflecting the developments of the town and increase in population.
 In 1974 the parish council became a Town Council and included the settlements of Hextable, Swanley Village and the main town of Swanley.
 In 1988, Hextable was formed into a separate parish council.

-Up until 1974 it was a part of the Dartford Rural District.
+Until 1974 it was a part of the Dartford Rural District.